Strength begins with Effort & Effort begins in the Mind. Beginners lack experience not strength. Hello Body.

 - Start with the breath – inhale to prep for your move and exhale throughout the difficult spots of the movement.

 - Always brace your core.
 If you’ve got an activated core, you’re one step closer to great form.

-- Remember that in order to build strength – the muscle must have flexibility first.
+- Remember that in order to build strength – all muscle must have flexibility first.

 - Be realistic and patient – honor where you are

 - Weight training is only going to give you lean muscle mass if you’re combining it with cardio.
-You need to train your heart, and have the fat burning sessions that high intensity – or steady state cardio can provide.
+You need to train your heart, and have fat burning sessions via high intensity – or steady state cardio.